Bitterroot range ski routes

 Lost Horse Creek

 Lost Horse Creek is the only drainage in the Bitterroot with a road and snowmobile access.
-The author has not skied above Tenmile creek, but there appears to be a lot of excellent terrain on all aspects, and most of the terrain lower and mid in the drainage is too steep for snowmobilers to venture off the road.
+My knowledge is too limited to provide many recommendations, but there is a lot of excellent terrain on all aspects, and most of the terrain lower and mid in the drainage is too steep for snowmobilers to venture off the road.
 Much of the lower drainage is at low elevation, and a deep snowpack is required to make skiing accessible, however with a good snowpack there is a lot of good terrain on both sides of the drainage staring about a mile below Tenmile creek.
 Skate skis can be used to make relatively short work of the road, making it feasible to strike farther up this drainage than adjacent drainages, even without a snowmobile.
-Parking can be difficult to assess, but the road is plowed to the Forest boundary just past the lodge.
-Other common turnaround spots are at the summer camping and climbing area, and at the South Fork trailhead.
-It appears to be feasible to string together big loop tours into the North and South forks of Lost Horse creek and hit a ton of terrain without shuttling.
+It is possible to string together big loop tours into the North and South forks of Lost Horse creek without shuttling.

 See North Fork Lost Horse creek for driving directions.
-The South fork takes a lot of snow for access.
+The South fork trail existis but is so grown in that it is not really recommended.
 Also take note, there is no bridge across the main fork of Lost Horse creek so plan on wet feet unless the creek is iced over.
-A primary objective is the North couloir of Koch peak.
-There are two couloirs, and the West branch is the most moderate.
+A primary objective is the North couloir of Koch peak, or presumably terrain on all aspects up canyon from Koch.
+There are two couloirs, and the West branch is the most moderate and by far the most logical ski run.
 There are also two complex peak to creek gullies about a mile back down the drainage which provide a good challenge when filled in.
-Quality South facing terrain starts near Koch peak.
-It is possible to approach Koch peak from Lost Horse creek by skiing one of several South facing peak to creek runs in order to only do the fairly heinous South Fork approach once in a day.

 Old route photo showing the North couloirs on Koch peak.